conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 GATEWAY_SSL_KEY_PASSWORD: yourKeyPassword
 ```

 You must set `GATEWAY_USER_POOL_SECRET_KEY` to a random value to ensure that tokens cannot be forged.
-Otherwise it will use a default value for signing tokens.

 Client configuration: